hanabi/hanabi.github.io/variant-specific/Pink.md

   1) Do their best to not duplicate pink cards.
   2) Assume by default that the remaining pink cards in their hand are "good".

-### Pink Tempo Clues

-* If a player gives a *Tempo Clue* to a pink card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.
-* This is because it is fairly valuable to get pink cards out of the hand as soon as possible in case blocking cards are drawn.

 ### The Pink Prompt Rank Exception

 * Normally, *Prompts* take precedence over *Finesses*.
 This means that if a card in a player's hand has one or more positive clues on it that "match", they should never blind-play their *Finesse Position* and instead play their left-most clued card.